auth0/docs/articles/microsites/add-login/add-login-single-page-app.md

 ::: whats-next
   * Auth0 offers many ways to personalize your user's login experience and customize tokens using [rules](/rules) and [hooks](/hooks).
   * Many single-page apps access APIs to retrieve data, which can also be done using Auth0.
-Learn how to call your API from your app in our tutorial: [Call My API from My Single-Page App](/microsites/call-api/call-api-single-page-app).
+Learn how to call your API from your app: [Call My API from My Single-Page App](/microsites/call-api/call-api-single-page-app).
   * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect My API](/microsites/protect-api/protect-api).
 :::